jacoscaz/treesandrobots.github.io/_posts/2020-01-17-yearly-theme-2020-system-consolidation.md

 inspired by those of Myke and Grey.

 My yearly theme for 2020 is **System Consolidation**.
-It is comprised of two carefully-selected words, the first of which represents how I intend to look at myself and the second of which indicates what I intend to do with myself.
+It is comprised of two carefully selected words, the first of which represents how I intend to look at myself and the second of which indicates what I intend to do with myself.

 In thinking of myself as a system, I aim to remind myself that I am a complex